jtay/shoehive/docs/creating-games.md

 When creating games with Shoehive, keep these best practices in mind:

-1. **Separate concerns**: Keep game logic, state management, and UI separate
+1. **Use event constants**: Always use event constants from `EventTypes.ts` for built-in events and define your own constants for game-specific events
-2. **Validate inputs**: Always validate player inputs on the server side
+2. **Follow naming conventions**: Use the `domain:action` pattern for your custom events (e.g., `tictactoe:move:made`)
-3. **Prevent cheating**: Don't trust client data for game state
+3. **Use debug monitoring**: Enable `eventBus.debugMonitor()` during development to track and debug events
-4. **Handle disconnections**: Have a strategy for when players disconnect
+4. **Separate concerns**: Keep game logic, state management, and UI separate
-5. **Implement reconnection**: Allow players to reconnect and continue playing
+5. **Validate inputs**: Always validate player inputs on the server side
-6. **Use events**: Leverage the event system for game state changes
+6. **Prevent cheating**: Don't trust client data for game state
-7. **Document messages**: Create clear documentation of message formats
+7. **Handle disconnections**: Have a strategy for when players disconnect
-8. **Error handling**: Provide meaningful error messages to players
+8. **Implement reconnection**: Allow players to reconnect and continue playing
-9. **Testing**: Test your game with multiple players and scenarios
+9. **Document events**: Create clear documentation of your custom events and their payloads
-10. **Performance**: Be mindful of message sizes and frequency
+10. **Error handling**: Provide meaningful error messages to players

 ## Next Steps
 - Learn about [using Transport Modules](https://github.com/jtay/shoehive/tree/main/docs/transport-modules.md) for authentication and transactions